-- □ Water, one gallon of water per person per day for at least three and preferably seven days, for drinking.
-You should also plan for emergency sanitation that conserves water since this water supply is primarily for drinking.
-Water needs vary depending on age, physical condition, activity, diet, and climate. - Food.
-At least a three-day and preferably a seven-day supply of non-perishable food.
-Remember that some foods require water for preparation. - $\Box$ Battery-powered or hand crank radio and a NOAA Weather Radio All Hazards with tone alert with extra batteries - □ Smartphone weather alerting apps to ensure redundant alerting capacity - □ Flashlight and extra batteries - First aid kit - Whistle, to signal for help - Dust mask, to help filter contaminated air, and plastic sheeting and duct tape to shelter in place from a chemical incident and airborne chemicals outside - □ Moist wipes, garbage bags, and plastic ties for personal sanitation - Wrench or pliers to turn off utilities - Masks, hand sanitizer, disinfecting wipes, and spray - □ Manual (not electric) can opener for food
+☐ Water, one gallon of water per person per (if kit contains canned food) day for at least three and preferably seven Local maps days, for drinking.
+You should also plan Prescription medications and glasses for emergency sanitation that conserves water since this water supply is primarily Infant formula and diapers for drinking.
+Water needs vary depending Pet food and extra water for your pet on age, physical condition, activity, diet, Important family documents such as and climate. copies of insurance policies, identification, Food.
+At least a three-day and preferably a and bank account records in a waterproof seven-day supply of non-perishable food. and fireproof portable container Remember that some foods require water Cash and change for preparation. ☐ Sleeping bag or warm blanket Battery-powered or hand crank radio and a NOAA Weather Radio All Hazards with Complete change of clothing including a tone alert with extra batteries long-sleeved shirt, long pants, and sturdy shoes.
+You may need additional clothing if Smartphone weather alerting apps to you live in a cold-weather climate. ensure redundant alerting capacity Water purification system and/or Flashlight and extra batteries household chlorine bleach and medicine First aid kit dropper ☐ Whistle, to signal for help ☐ Fire extinguisher Dust mask, to help filter contaminated Feminine supplies and personal hygiene air, and plastic sheeting and duct tape to items shelter in place from a chemical incident Mess kits, paper cups, plastic plates and and airborne chemicals outside utensils, and paper towels Moist wipes, garbage bags, and plastic ties Paper and pencil for personal sanitation Books, games, puzzles, or other activities Wrench or pliers to turn off utilities for children Masks, hand sanitizer, disinfecting wipes,